diazf/cv/README.md

 ## Instructions

+### Edit `cv.json`

 Replace `cv.json` with your CV information.

 The value for `bib` should be basename of the BibTeX library that includes all of your citations.
+My current setup has this file in some other directory, assuming you, like I, have a big BibTeX file that happens to contain your own bibliography in addition to everything else.
+Make sure this file is in your `BIBINPUTS` environment variable.
+You should not store this in the same directory that you build your CV.

-Your bibliography should just be a lists of the citation keys in your BibTeX library.
+The `bibliography` section of your JSON file should just be a lists of the citation keys in your BibTeX library.
 Within each bibliographic section, citations will preserve the order in the JSON file.

+### Edit Makefile

+Replace `BIB` definition with the basename of the BibTex library.

+## Notes

 I've tried to include checks in case you don't want some of the sections I have.